Making your choices

 Using the Enrolment Planner

 The enrolment planner will prepare you for an easier enrolment day.
-Once you have gone through the steps and chosen your majors and units of study, you will be directed to print out your choices and bring them along to your designated enrolment day, where you will formally accept your offer, be asked to confirm your personal information, submit information about Fees and HECS and apply to join our Peer Mentoring Program among other things.
+Once you have gone through the steps and chosen your majors and units of study, you will be directed to print out your choices and bring them along with you on your designated enrolment day.
+Here you will also formally accept your offer, be asked to confirm your personal details and submit information about Fees and HECS among other things.

 The academic year